thebe14/caso/doc/source/usage.rst

 .. option:: --extractor EXTRACTOR

    Which extractor to use for getting the data.
 If you do not specify anything, nova will be used.
-Allowed values: nova, ceilometer
+Allowed values: nova

 .. option:: --projects PROJECTS, --tenants PROJECTS